- Home

 7. Declutter your home

-Many of us have lots of possessions, and when our living space is cluttered it can affect how we feel and cause our minds to feel cluttered too.
+Many of us have lots of possessions, and when our living space is cluttered, it can cause our minds to feel cluttered, too.
 So, why not give your retirement the best possible start by having a big sort-out?

 While you’re decluttering, you might rediscover some old treasures – and you’ll almost certainly find plenty of things to sell or donate.

-However, before getting stuck into a decluttering session, you might want to check out our articles: 8 tips for minimalist living and How to declutter and reorganise your home for some advice.
-And if you’re hoping to earn a bit of extra cash, our guide on making money from your clutter is a great place to start.
+However, before getting stuck into a decluttering session, check out our articles: 8 tips for minimalist living and How to declutter and reorganise your home for some advice.
+And if you’re hoping to earn a bit of extra cash, our guide to making money from your clutter is a great place to start.

 8. Get into exercise

-Exercise isn’t just good for your body, it’s also great for your mind and can lead to better brain health.
+Exercise isn’t just good for your body; it can also lead to better brain health.
 It doesn’t matter if you’ve never lifted a weight or gone for a run because there’s an activity, class, or programme out there for everyone, no matter your ability or interest level.

-To start off, you could try slowly increasing your daily step count or trying some low-impact exercises.
+To start, you could slowly increase your daily step count or try low-impact exercises.
 Or why not use your extra time to dive into something new, like martial arts, running, or Pilates?

 To find out more about why we should prioritise fitness later in life, you can read our article: The importance of building strength and balance in your 50s and 60s.
 Or check out the fitness classes on Rest Less Events to start getting fit from home.